-The RDS Non-Communicating Blower Control Board is equipped with a Test/Reset button, see "Test Button Functionality" on page 25.
+The RDS Non-Communicating Blower Control Board is equipped with a Test/Reset button, see "Test Button Functionality" on page 25 After the RDS Non-Communicating Blower Control Board has been mounted and wired, restore power to the HVAC system.
 The system will then run through a purge sequence for five (5) minutes.
 After the purge sequence is complete, proceed to testing cooling demand and heating demand.